 Perloff, Marjorie.
 "John Cage's Dublin, Lyn Hejinian's Leningrad: Poetic Cities as Cyberspaces."
 Perloff considers the modernist and postmodernist city in the works of James Joyce, Lyn Hejinian, and John Cage.
 Electronic Poetry Center.

 Phillips, Brian.
 "Joyce's Visions."
 Phillips notes that "Joyce, who never forgets the rude reality of his surroundings, nevertheless grapples toward it through a gray blizzard of intellection."
 Hudson Review 57 (Summer 2004) [first page of article only].

 Scholes, Robert.
 "In the Brothel of Modernism: Picasso and Joyce."
 Writes Dr. Scholes, "My argument, then, is that modernism was never a level playing field but was a gendered movement, driven by the anxieties and ambivalences of male artists and writers--anxieties and ambivalences that worked to bring the figure of the prostitute to the center of the modernist stage."

 Senn, Fritz.
 "The Joyce Industrial Evolution, According to one European Amateur."
 On Joyce scholarship.
-Journal of Modern Literature 22, 2 [first page of article only, blurred].
+Journal of Modern Literature 22, 2.

 Tymoczko, Maria.
 The Irish Ulysses.
 "In a radical new reading of Ulysses, Maria Tymoczko argues that previous scholarship has distorted our understanding of James Joyce's epic novel by focusing on its English and continental literary sources alone," says the publisher.
 A complete, book-length critical study of James Joyce, courtesy of the California Digital Library (Univ. of California Press 1994).